Thairo Estrada Preview, Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.16).
+- The Cubs' 4.12 team ERA ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (149 total, 1.1 per game).
+- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (149 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.